MyHNE

 HNEDirect

-Let’s get to the “tough conversation” part and define what alcohol use disorder is:Alcohol use disorder (AUD) is a medical condition characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational, or health consequences.
+What is alcohol use disorder?Alcohol use disorder (AUD) is a medical condition characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational, or health consequences.
 It encompasses the conditions that some people refer to as alcohol abuse, alcohol dependence, alcohol addiction, and the colloquial term, alcoholism.
-Considered a brain disorder, AUD can be mild, moderate, or severe.The Honest Truth: According to a national survey, over 14 million adults ages 18 and older had alcohol use disorder in 2019.But guess what?The good news is that no matter how severe the problem may seem, evidence-based treatment with behavioral therapies, mutual-support groups, and/or medications can help people with AUD achieve and maintain recovery.Source: https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/understanding-alcohol-use-disorderRisk factors for developing a drinking problem include:
+Considered a brain disorder, AUD can be mild, moderate, or severe.By the numbers: According to a national survey, over 27 million adults aged 12 and older had alcohol use disorder in 2024.But guess what?The good news is that no matter how severe the problem may seem, evidence-based treatment with behavioral therapies, mutual-support groups, and/or medications can help people with AUD achieve and maintain recovery.Source: https://www.niaaa.nih.gov/alcohols-effects-health/alcohol-topics/alcohol-facts-and-statistics/alcohol-use-disorder-aud-united-states-age-groups-and-demographic-characteristicsRisk factors for developing a drinking problem include:

 The effects of alcohol abuse can: